 But the low graduation rate for young black men is the tip of the iceberg.
 The graduation gap begins in elementary school, Noguera said.

 “You can’t just [examine what’s happening] at the high school level.
 You have to look at the whole system,” he said, especially considering that as many as half of all black male ninth graders will drop out before their senior year in high school.
 Noguera added, “It’s a whole lot easier to teach them to read at age seven than it is at 14.”

 However, there was some good news in the report, Noguera pointed out.
 The uptick in the year-to-year overall graduation rate “was not as much as we would have liked and not as fast, but at least we’re heading in the right direction.”
 At the same time, school systems like that of Montgomery County, Maryland, are doing some things right, he said, including providing quality after-school programs, tailored educational counseling, and advanced-placement courses for black males.

 School systems in states with the highest rates can be models for the rest, Noguera said.
 “We have to look closely at what’s happening where they are” and use their success to address funding and resource disparities.

 As uncomfortable as it may be, he added, there has to be a national-level discussion about school and resource segregation, a problem that has largely been ignored.

 “The fact that there was improvement shows it can be done,” he said.
 Still, “if you never talk about it, it certainly won’t happen.”

-Article Written By: A veteran journalist and former White House correspondent for This series of videos is aimed at providing basic tips for students at undergraduate level who want to learn to http://delhigyne.com/?romeo-and-juliet-intro-paragraph.
-In it, I walk through Politico, Joseph Williams is a freelance writer, blogger, and essayist in Washington, D.C.
+Article Written By: A veteran journalist and former White House correspondent for Learn about what an Automotive Dissertation Histoire Sujet does, skills, salary, and how you can become one in the future.
+Politico, Joseph Williams is a freelance writer, blogger, and essayist in Washington, D.C.